 The Scotia school has always been an independent school district.
 That district owns it's facilities.
 However, the school was built on land owned by Palco.
 As part of the bankruptcy proceedings that began in 2008, the land upon which the school sits and that upon which the gym sits were offered for sale to the school district.
 The purchase was completed and the Scotia Recreation Center was included, along with the land.

-So the school now had the gym and pool facility but couldn't use it for any school activities.
-Students, parents and teachers were confused.
-The situation was awkward.
-To somewhat satisfy the local community, they allowed non-profit groups to sponsor programs in the facility.
+The restrictions applying to the school use of the building did not, however, apply to the general public.
+For this reason non-profit groups were allowed by the school to sponsor programs in the facility.
 These groups had to provide their own liability insurance.
 Thus, school students (as well as community members) had access by being part of AAU basketball (Amateur Athletic Union), the Scotia Swim Team, the Masters Swimmers (adults) or the Futsal indoor soccer program.

-At times, the school did have a fairly good working relationship with the "outside" non-profit groups.
 The Scotia Swim Team had been using the pool for nineteen years under Palco ownership and continued when the school took over.
 The other groups noted above, as well as one of the local churches, all provided programs for children and adults.
-They also provided insurance for those programs.
 The people involved with these groups contributed significant money and volunteer time to the facility.
 This included housekeeping, gym floor care, pool care, general maintenance and lawn mowing.